philc/book-notes/zero to one - peter thiel.md

       market.
 "Disruption" invites a competitive battle.
     * "Indeed, if your company can be summed up by its opposition to already existing firms, it can't be completely new and it's probably not going to become a monopoly."
-    * Paypal wasn't positioned to be disruptive; they didn't want to invite a fight with Visa, even though they were building in that direction.
+    * PayPal wasn't positioned to be disruptive; they didn't want to invite a fight with Visa, even though they were building in that direction.
 * You are not a lottery ticket (chap 6)
   * Believe in a definite rather than indefinite future.
 One that you will need to bring about with the work